hugoaboud/express-multibody/README.md

 ##  3. <a name='Configuration'></a>Configuration

-You can pass a configuration object to `multipart` with a few options:
+You can pass a configuration object to `multibody` with a few options:

 ```typescript
 app.use(multibody({